 - a) Support results-based proposals developed by country Joint Teams with a floor of US\$ 1 million and ceiling of US\$ 3 million over two years.
 Using an estimated pot of US\$ 32.5 million envisaged for CE funds this would allow between 11-32 country grants over two years.
 It is advised that only one proposal is accepted from a country Joint Team in each round to ensure the team is working jointly and cohesively on one agreed area. - b) Focus proposals on one theme every two years to focus the achievement of results in specific/target areas.
-149 The purpose of defining a select theme is to provide a framework to help make difficult decisions in a resource-constrained context and to maximize funding and results.
+The purpose of defining a select theme is to provide a framework to help make difficult decisions in a resource-constrained context and to maximize funding and results.
 The need to enhance results in a thematic area would be based on evidence and learning-illustrative examples include addressing structural barriers for gender and human rights, intensifying prevention, sustainable financing for key population services, supporting integration of HIV services into primary health care.
 The thematic area for a biennium would be identified and criteria defined by UNAIDS Secretariat global thematic leads, global coordinators and regional Joint Teams and would tap into existing experts and networks as appropriate.
 As themes are being deliberated, the potential country demand that "X" or "Y" theme is likely to attract should be carefully considered.
 The implementation of proposals would begin with the arrival of funds at the country level to maximize opportunity for full use. - c) Enable flexibility in how funding can be used in proposals.
-150 This would allow countries to propose to use funds on additional human resources if there is a strong rationale for doing so.
+This would allow countries to propose to use funds on additional human resources if there is a strong rationale for doing so.
 Proposals would also be able to reprogramme funds easily, for maximum flexibility.
-Funds would be disbursed for a two-year period to align with two-year plans. - d) Establish a small independent panel to review and endorse proposals based on clear and transparent criteria and guidance.151 The independent panel would comprise a select number of independent experts and draw on the technical expertise of the UNAIDS global thematic leads, regional teams and global coordinators, for example, to determine the focus of the call for proposals and review advice.
-Proposals would be selected using criteria152 to determine those that promise the greatest return on investment.153 - e) Define roles to support the independent panel and the operationalization of Pillar 2.154 The following roles could be envisaged for Joint Teams, regional Joint Teams, global coordinators and UNAIDS global thematic leads and very closely aligned to existing roles and expertise: - Joint team role: develop strategic, two-year Joint Plans and proposals for submission to Pillar 2, as appropriate, underpinned by a theory of change.
-UNAIDS country offices to mobilize and coordinate the development of plans, as they do now. - Joint Programme regional team role: technical advisory support to Joint Teams (during proposal development and project implementation), quality assurance of final draft proposals and identification of strategic learning in time and proactive dissemination of learning as needed. - Global coordinator's role: contribute to the selection of the biennium theme, work with the regions to determine which countries would be best placed to bid for funds.
-Perform quality assurance of final Country Results Fund joint reports for performance and accountability purposes.
+Funds would be disbursed for a two-year period to align with two-year plans. - d) Establish a small independent panel to review and endorse proposals based on clear and transparent criteria and guidance.
+The independent panel would comprise a select number of independent experts and draw on the technical expertise of the UNAIDS global thematic leads, regional teams and global coordinators, for example, to determine

-necessarily resulted in a strategic Joint Plan and there is room for greater strategic orientation and prioritization of Joint Plans as well as stronger oversight during the planning and proposal phases where decisions on the use of funds are taking place.
+Relevant finding: evidence for what has been funded is widely available but evidence for what has been achieved beyond outputs, is much more limited; although CE have brought Cosponsors together through the Joint Team, this has not necessarily resulted in a strategic Joint Plan and there is room for greater strategic orientation and prioritization of Joint Plans as well as stronger oversight during the planning and proposal phases where decisions on the use of funds are taking place.